reactjs/react.dev/beta/src/content/apis/react/Component.md

 If you define `UNSAFE_componentWillReceiveProps`, React will call it when the component receives new props.
 It only exists for historical reasons and should not be used in any new code.
 Instead, use one of the alternatives:

-- If you need to run a side effect (for example, fetch data or run an animation) or reinitialize a subscription in response to prop changes, move that logic to [`componentDidUpdate`](#componentdidupdate) instead.
+- If you need to run a side effect (for example, fetch data, run an animation, or reinitialize a subscription) in response to prop changes, move that logic to [`componentDidUpdate`](#componentdidupdate) instead.
 - If you need to avoid re-computing some data only when a prop changes, use a [memoization helper](/blog/2018/06/07/you-probably-dont-need-derived-state#what-about-memoization) instead.
 - If you need to "reset" some state when a prop changes, consider either making a component [fully controlled](/blog/2018/06/07/you-probably-dont-need-derived-state#recommendation-fully-controlled-component) or [fully uncontrolled with a key](/blog/2018/06/07/you-probably-dont-need-derived-state#recommendation-fully-uncontrolled-component-with-a-key) instead.
 - If you need to "adjust" some state when a prop changes, check whether you can compute all the necessary information from props alone during rendering.
 If you can't, use [`static getDerivedStateFromProps`](/apis/react/Component#static-getderivedstatefromprops) instead.